 Building a pinewood derby car is fun!
 You should have a grownup guide you, but it is best if you do the work yourself.
 It can take a lot of work to make a pinewood derby car, but while you make it, you'll learn how to create a design, how to use tools safely, and how to finish (sand and paint) your car.

 First, get your pinewood derby car kit.
 Then, with a grown-up, follow these basic instructions:

 Make sure to remember these important tips as you design and build your car:

 The track is 32 feet long and 4 feet high.
-Cars run along guide strips that are 1-5/8" wide and 1/4" high.
+Cars run along guide strips that are 1-5/8" wide and 1/4" high (about the width of a pencil).
 Do not glue weights to the bottom of your car, as these could drag across the guide strips and slow down your car.

 When you arrive at the pinewood derby, you'll have a chance to try your car out on the track before the race.
 Be careful that you do not drop your car and risk damaging it.
 You can also add a small amount of graphite to your wheel axles.
 Your car must not weigh more than 5 ounces, so you should weigh your car before the race to make sure it's not too heavy.